tasmota/docs/docs/Zigbee.md

 ```

 `ZbStatus3` - Display detailed information for each device, including long address, model and manufacturer ID and a list of endpoints and clusters

-## Understanding Endpoints and Clusters

-An endpoint supports different functions separated in clusters and a device can have multiple endpoints to do different things.
-To simplify, think of your Zigbee device as a normal Tasmota device with a Zigbee radio instead of Wi-Fi.
-Each endpoint is akin to a GPIO that has connected [Components](Components) or Clusters, in Zigbee terms.

-Cluster definitions in relation to their endpoint are determined by [Zigbee Alliance](https://zigbeealliance.org/wp-content/uploads/2019/12/07-5123-06-zigbee-cluster-library-specification.pdf).
-Not all manufacturers followed the proposed allocations but in general it is a cornerstone document.

-Z2T will automatically take the first endpoint in the list which works most of the time.
-You normally don't need to specify the endpoint number.
-In rare cases, you can force a specific endpoint.

 ## Sending Device Commands